-Mechanical or physical restraints used for diagnostic or other medical procedures conducted under the control of the agency (e.g., drawing blood by an agency nurse) must be dually authorized by a licensed medical professional and agency administrator, and its use documented in the client's record.
+Mechanical or physical restraints used for a diagnostic or other medical procedures conducted under the control of the agency (e.g., drawing blood by an agency nurse) must be dually authorized by a licensed medical professional and agency administrator, and its use documented in the participant's record.

-Monitoring- CMA and provider agency staff are responsible for monitoring incident reports to identify when restraints are not used in accordance with statutory and regulatory requirements.
-Use of restraints not conforming to those requirements meets the definition of abuse (unreasonable restraint), is required to be reported as an allegation of abuse, and is subject to the investigation of abuse requirements specified in 10 CCR 2505-10 8.608.8.
-The use of physical, mechanical, and chemical restraints are reviewed by a local Human Rights Committee, pursuant to the Department Rule 10 CCR 2505-10 8.6008.5, either prior to the planned use of restraints or after each incident in which restraint was used.
+Monitoring- CMA and PASA staff and direct care service providers are responsible for monitoring incident reports to identify when restraints are not used in accordance with statutory and regulatory requirements.
+Use of restraints not conforming to those requirements meets the definition of abuse (unreasonable restraint), is required to be reported as an allegation of abuse, and is subject to the investigation of abuse requirements specified in 10 CCR 2505-10 § 8.608.6 (A)(8), (9), and (10).
+The use of physical, mechanical and chemical restraints is reviewed by a local Human Rights Committee, pursuant to 10 CCR 2505-10 § 8.608.5(I)(3), either prior to the planned use of restraints or after each incident in which restraint was used.

-Emergency Control Procedures- Emergency Control Procedures are defined as the unanticipated use of a restrictive procedure or restraint in order to keep the client and others safe.
-Each provider agency is required to have written policies on the use of Emergency Control Procedures, the types of procedures that may be used, and requirements for staff training.
+Emergency Control Procedures- Emergency Control Procedures are defined as the unanticipated use of a restrictive procedure or restraint in order to keep the participant and others safe.
+Each PASA is required to have written policies on the use of Emergency Control Procedures, the types of procedures that may be used, and requirements for direct care staff training.
 Behaviors requiring Emergency Control Procedures are those that are infrequent and unpredictable.
-Emergency Control Procedures may not be employed as punishment, for the convenience of staff, or as a substitute for services, supports or instruction.
+Emergency Control Procedures may not be employed as punishment, for the convenience of direct care service providers, or as a substitute for services, supports or instruction.

-Within 24 hours after the use of an Emergency Control Procedure, the responsible staff person must file a written incident report.
+Within 24 hours after the use of an Emergency Control Procedure, the responsible direct support service provider must file a written incident report.
 The incident report must include the following information:

-- 1. A description of the Emergency Control Procedure employed, including beginning and ending times; - 2.
-An explanation of why the procedure was judged necessary; and, - 3.
-An assessment of the likelihood that the behavior that prompted the use of the Emergency Control Procedure will recur.
+A description of the Emergency Control Procedure employed, including beginning and ending times; An explanation of why the procedure was judged necessary; and,

+3) An assessment of the likelihood that the behavior that prompted the use of the Emergency Control Procedure will recur.